MuhammadOkasha004/IngressQuote/README.md

 Instead of scattered spreadsheets and email threads, IngressQuote brings the entire procurement pipeline into one structured dashboard.
 Admins manage the full system while vendors get their own dedicated portal to view assigned quotations, respond with pricing, and manage their profiles.

-The platform supports dual-portal access — **Admin** and **Vendor** — each with role-specific dashboards, activity logs, and data visualization powered by ApexCharts.
+The platform supports dual-portal access — **Admin** and **Vendor** — each with role-specific dashboards, activity logs, and data visualization.

 > Built to reflect how real procurement teams actually operate — structured, trackable, and fully auditable.